creativeworldpro/How-to-Make-Amplifier-using-CD-4440-IC/README.md

-In this series of articles on amplifiers, we will give you a complete guide on how to make your own amplifier circuit.
-Where we start by finding out what the proposed circuit should do and how it can be done.

 The article is being published in collaboration with JLCPCB.
 They supply high quality PCBs at a very reasonable price.
 They also can provide SMT circuit assembly.

 The final circuit diagram and design can be seen above.
 We also thank to our sponsor JLCPCB (https://jlcpcb.com/RTA) for sponsoring us PCB for this project.